 Of course, if something does happen to your vinyl pool liner, you want to go through the repair or replacement process as soon as possible.
 Leaks can be tricky to find or even notice, but the longer you let them go, the more likely it is that you won’t be able to patch the pool liner.
-Leaks that are left too long also increase the chance of damage to your yard, pool pump, or other pool parts and accessories, especially during the winter months.
+Leaks left too long also increase the chance of damage to your yard, pool pump, or other pool parts and accessories, especially during the winter.

 Swimming Pool Leak Detection 101

 Your vinyl pool liner is actually pretty sensitive, so you want to be careful when using sharp objects around your above ground pool.
 We’ve seen our fair share of sharp things that accidentally cause rips, tears, and other damage to pool liners.
 These objects include tools, stones, sticks, glass, toys, and other debris.

 - Put tools away when not in use and keep kids and pets away from them while working in the backyard.

 - Supervise kids when they’re in the backyard.
 Not only can that prevent accidental drowning, but you can also stop them from throwing sticks, rocks, or toys into the pool.

 - Keep your landscaping trimmed and tidy.
 That way, it’s less likely that winds and storms will blow debris into your pool and cause damage.

 - Use paper and plastic products around the pool to avoid potential broken glass causing injury or damaging your liner.

 5. Using Candles, Fireworks, and Other Heat Sources Near Your Pool

 While it may seem like a good idea to have water nearby when dealing with fire, you need to be cautious when there are open flames around your vinyl pool liner.
 The heat can cause melting, burns, and scorch marks if they accidentally get too close to your liner.